oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/simple/disclosures.md}}

-The payload is then signed by the Issuer to create a following JWT:
+The payload is then signed by the Issuer to create the following JWT:

 <{{examples/simple/sd_jwt_jws_part.txt}}